engenmt-pp/Alice/README.md

 ---
 <br/>

+To update a previously created order, we can either use a REST API or PayPal's JS SDK.
 Using `PATCH /v2/checkout/orders/{order_id}` ([docs here](https://developer.paypal.com/api/orders/v2/#orders_patch)), we can update various properties of an order with a `CREATED` or `APPROVED` status.

 ```python